1800 - Arapaho Indians move into the area from further north, often hunting and camping in the St. Vrain Valley.

 1871 - The Chicago-Colorado Colony chooses a location, plats the original square mile and settles their new town, naming it Longmont.
 Residents of Burlington move themselves and most of the buildings to Longmont, about a quarter mile north.

-1873 - The Colorado Central Railroad completes track from Golden to Longmont.
+1873 - The Colorado Central Railroad begins service from Golden to Longmont.

 1876 - Colorado becomes a state.